Reminder Email: What’s the benefit of having millions of people on the email list if only a few of them actually open and read the emails?

 2. Late Work

-Most of the software companies are work as a team in a particular project.
+Most software companies work as a team on a particular project.

 But what if someone hasn’t completed their work?
 Obviously, it can affect the project completion time.